Maldives and Seychelles

 A sailing destination with varied landfalls, dramatic scenery, and endemic life found nowhere else.

 The Seychelles offers a genuine sailing experience in the traditional sense: varied anchorages with distinct characters, landfalls that reward going ashore, a landscape that changes completely between islands, and a sequence of stops that combine marine encounters with cultural texture, endemic wildlife, and scenery that has no equivalent in the tropical world.
 The distances between the main Inner Islands — Mahé, Praslin, La Digue — are short enough to sail comfortably in a morning, leaving afternoons for exploration.
-The outer atolls require longer passages and offer corresponding isolation.

 The Maldives: Atolls and What They Offer